tfwright/live_admin/README.md

 * `session_store` - a module implementing the `LiveAdmin.Session.Store` behavior, used to persist session data (default: LiveAdmin.Session.Agent)
 * `css_overrides` - a binary or MFA identifying a function that returns CSS to be appended to app css
 * `gettext_backend` - a module implementing the [Gettext API](https://hexdocs.pm/gettext/Gettext.html#module-gettext-api) that will be used for translations

-*For concrete examples of the various config options and to see them in action, consult the [development app](#development).*

 ## Features